NurkhanTulepbergen/Go_ITC_tasks/README.md

-# Go Packages for Internship Application
+#Go Packages for Internship Application

-Этот репозиторий содержит два пакета, `strings` и `wallet`, которые были созданы в рамках заданий для прохождения стажировки.
+This repository contains two packages, `strings` and `wallet`, which were created as part of internship application tasks.

-## strings
+##strings

-Пакет `strings` предоставляет функции для работы со строками на языке программирования Go.
+The `strings` package provides functions for working with strings in the Go programming language.

-### Функции
+###Functions

-1. `Reverse`: Разворачивает строку.
+1. `Reverse`: Reverses a string.
-2. `SymbolCount`: Возвращает количество символов в строке.
+2. `SymbolCount`: Returns the number of symbols in a string.

-## wallet
+##wallet

-Пакет 'wallet' представляет собой реализацию кошелька для работы с биткойнами в языке программирования Go.
+The `wallet` package represents an implementation of a wallet for handling bitcoins in the Go programming language.

-### Функции
+###Functions

-1. `Deposit(amount Bitcoin)`: Вносит указанное количество биткойнов на счет кошелька.
+1. `Deposit(amount Bitcoin)`: Deposits the specified amount of bitcoins into the wallet.
-2. `Withdraw(amount Bitcoin) error`: Снимает указанное количество биткойнов со счета кошелька. Возвращает ошибку ErrInsufficientFunds, если на счете недостаточно средств.
+2. `Withdraw(amount Bitcoin) error`: Withdraws the specified amount of bitcoins from the wallet.
+Returns an ErrInsufficientFunds error if there are insufficient funds in the wallet.
-3. `Balance() Bitcoin`: Возвращает текущий баланс кошелька в биткойнах.
+3. `Balance() Bitcoin`: Returns the current balance of the wallet in bitcoins.